slatedocs/slate/source/includes/_php.md

 # PHP Agent

 Scout's PHP agent supports many popular libraries to instrument middleware, request times, SQL queries, and more.
-The base package is called `scoutapp/scout-apm-php`, and Laravel instrumentation is in the `scoutapp/scout-apm-laravel`.
+The base package is called `scoutapp/scout-apm-php`, Laravel instrumentation is in the `scoutapp/scout-apm-laravel`, and Symfony instrumentation in `scoutapp/scout-apm-symfony-bundle`.
 See our install instructions for more details..

 Source code and issues can be found on our [scout-apm-php](https://github.com/scoutapp/scout-apm-php) GitHub repository.